zc/cimaa/README.rst

 Squelches
 =========

-- Patterns stored in database to provent notifications of critical errors for faults with names matching the patterns.
+- Patterns stored in database to prevent notifications of critical errors for faults with names matching the patterns.

   (Currently, regular expressions, but maybe these should be less powerful.)

-- Can be used in cases where you only want to alert when there are multiple faults for a service.
+- Can be used in cases where you only want to alert when there are faults on multiple hosts for a service.
+In this case, squelch host-specific alerts and implement a meta-monitor that uses data from multiple hosts.

 Status
 ******

-We're still building this.
+We're still building.

 Done
 ====